pranav0x0112/my-site/public/posts/what-is-a-soc.md

 What drew me in wasn’t just the formal textbook definition of a System-on-Chip.
 It was the magic of **integration**.

-In my [first blog](https://resona-rust-riscv-dsp.hashnode.dev/resona-v100-rust-risc-v-assembly-and-dsp-kernels), I wrote about my love for engineering optimization.
-That lens still guides how I view the world: how do we design things that are smarter, tighter, better?

 To me, SoC design is the ultimate optimization problem.
 What used to be a sprawling mess of chips on a PCB is now a carefully crafted rectangle of silicon.
 There’s something deeply elegant about that.
 It's not just engineering—it’s compression, clarity, and control.

 But more than that, every SoC tells a story — a story about tradeoffs, constraints, and creativity.
 When you study one closely, you’re looking into the minds of the engineers who made it—what they prioritized, what they left out, and why.